Eating Disorders in LGBTQIA+ Populations

 Eating disorders are highly complex brain disorders that emerge out of a constellation of different factors, including genetics, biology, environment, and more.
 However, LGBTQIA+ folks face a variety of unique challenges that increase their likelihood of developing an eating disorder.
 Those challenges include:

 • Stigma and discrimination.
-Society often sends LGBTQIA+ people the message that their bodies and core identities are unacceptable or unimportant, which can come through as overt discrimination, subtle microaggressions, or rejection from loved ones.
+Society often sends LGBTQIA+ people the message that their bodies and core identities are unacceptable, which can come through as overt discrimination, subtle microaggressions, or rejection from loved ones.
 All of this can contribute to a feeling of alienation and lack of acceptance, and eating disorder behaviors may emerge as a way to cope with these feelings.

 • Past trauma or PTSD.
 Members of the LGBTQIA+ have increased rates of trauma, which is known to significantly increase the likelihood of developing an eating disorder.

 • Unrealistic body ideals.
 While society at large promotes unrealistic and unhealthy body ideals, this may be more pronounced within certain LGBTQIA+ communities.
-This may be particularly true among gay men and boys.
+This may be particularly true among gay men.
 For transgender people, there is additional, safety-related pressure to attain narrow appearance ideals.

 • Uneducated providers.
-Because many healthcare providers lack knowledge about eating disorders in LGBTQIA+ populations, transgender and queer folks who are struggling often go undiagnosed, allowing their eating disorder to become more entrenched.
+Because many healthcare providers lack knowledge about eating disorders in LGBTQIA+ populations, transgender and queer folks often can go undiagnosed, allowing their eating disorder to become more entrenched.

 • Gender dysphoria.
 Gender dysphoria is when someone feels significant distress, discomfort, or misalignment with their body experience.
 To deal with gender dysphoria, some LGBTQIA+ youth may restrict food in an effort to prevent or delay the development of sexual characteristics—like chest tissue, menstruation, or body hair—that don’t align with their gender identity.
 Eating disorder behaviors can also emerge as a way to cope with the intense negative feelings associated with gender dysphoria, which is more likely to happen if the dysphoria goes untreated (an outcome that’s unfortunately common for trans and nonbinary people).

-Given all of these challenges, your support is crucial to any LGBTQIA+ loved one who may be struggling with an eating disorder.
-Here are some tangible ways to help:
+Support is crucial to any LGBTQIA+ person who may be struggling with an eating disorder.
+Here are some tangible ways others can help:

 • Validate their identity.
 Use their pronouns and wholly embrace their gender identity and sexual orientation to send the message that they are accepted and their life is worth fighting for.